Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 LeNet since it was easy :)

-* What were some problems with the initial architecture? accuracy did not increse, there was no dropout, to big and complex network, i felt whole DLL was suffering.
+* What were some problems with the initial architecture? accuracy did not increase, there was no dropout, to big and complex network, i felt whole DLL was suffering.
 When reading many blogs and research papers i seen that more simple DLL works well.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.